fatih-tutar/ecomm-dashboard-react-js-and-laravel/README.md

 5 - Logout function added and logout button hiding and showing. \
 6 - Login with API. \
 7 - Add Product API with file upload. \
+8 - A root router with react-router and product listing home route. \

 ## Available Scripts